Marlene Smith (artist)

-Marlene Smith (born 1964, Birmingham) is a British artist and curator.
+Marlene Smith (born 1964) is a British artist and curator, who was a founding members of BLK Art Group in the 1980s.

 Education and career

-Born in Birmingham, England, in 1964, Smith studied Art & Design at Bradford College (1983–87).
+Born in Birmingham, West Midlands, England, in 1964, Marlene Smith studied Art & Design at Bradford College (1983–87).

-She is one of the founding members of BLK Art Group.
+She is one of the founding members of the BLK Art Group in 1982.
 She was director of The Public in West Bromwich.
 She is UK Research Manager for Black Artists and Modernism, a collaborative research project run by the University of the Arts London and Middlesex University.

 In 2023, she was part of the jury for the John Moores Painting Prize along with Alexis Harding, Chila Kumari Singh Burman, The White Pube and Yu Hong.